AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-indexing-best-practices.md

 ### Fully custom index

+Creating fully custom index must be your last option and only if the above option does not work.

 - When creating a fully custom index, use **\<prefix>.\<customIndexName>-\<version>-custom-\<customVersion>** naming convention.
 For example, `wknd.adventures-1-custom-1`.
 This helps to avoid naming conflicts.
 Here, `wknd` is the prefix and `adventures` is the custom index name.
+This convention is applicable for both AEM 6.X and AEMCS and helps to prepare for future migration to AEMCS.

 - AEMCS only supports Lucene indexes, so to prepare for future migration to AEMCS, always use Lucene indexes.
 See [Lucene Indexes vs Property Indexes](https://experienceleague.adobe.com/docs/experience-manager-65/content/implementing/deploying/practices/best-practices-for-queries-and-indexing.html?#lucene-or-property-indexes) for more details.

-- Do not create a custom index on the `dam:Asset` node type but customize the OOTB `damAssetLucene` index.
-It has been a common root cause of performance and functional issues.
+- Avoid creating a custom index on the same node type as the OOTB index.
+Instead, customize the OOTB index with additional properties in the `indexRules` node.
+For example, do not create a custom index on the `dam:Asset` node type but customize the OOTB `damAssetLucene` index. _It has been a common root cause of performance and functional issues_.

 - Also, avoid adding multiple node types for example `cq:Page` and `cq:Tag` under the indexing rules (`indexRules`) node.
 Instead, create separate indexes for each node type.